Spain risks years without economic growth

 "It took Japan 10 years to climb out of this policy mistake.
 I hate to see Spain going down the same route," he said.

-(Additional reporting by Tracy Rucinski and Julien Toyer; editing by Anna Willard/Ruth Pitchford)
+(Additional reporting by Tracy Rucinski and Julien Toyer; editing by Anna Willard)